dududouniwaner/for_quan/README.md

-# A follow of js
+# Parts Fork of Scripts on Github

-Only of own use
+For own use only.

-Many thanks to
+Reference to
 + [@NobyDa](https://github.com/NobyDa)